stacey0331/personal-website-frontend/README.md

 This website is created by Stacey independently.

-This repo does not include the backend because Stacey thought hosting costs money...
+This repo does not include the backend because hosting costs money...
 There is another repo that has the backend.

 ## Visuals